 Season Your Burger Meat

-Seasoning burger meat is one of the trickiest part of making it.
+Seasoning burger meat is one of the trickiest parts of making it.
 As a general rule of thumb, you should always season your burger meat right before cooking it.

 Can You Freeze Hamburger Meat?

-Yes, you can definitely freeze hamburger meat for as long as you want.
-Other than the ground meat itself, you can also freeze hamburger patties for an indefinite period of time without having to worry about the patties drying out or going bad.
+Yes, you can freeze hamburger meat for as long as you want.
+Other than the ground meat itself, you can also freeze hamburger patties for an indefinite period without having to worry about the patties drying out or going bad.